via-lang/via/README.md

 end
 ```

 As you can see, the type keeps getting more complex with each addition.
-There is absolutely no limit to this, and it can & does get out of control extremely fast.

 If you were to try the same thing in via: